-Local people and visitors have a say in how access to the countryside is being developed through the Cumbria Local Access Forum, introduced as part of the Countryside and Rights of Way Act 2000.
+Local people and visitors have a say in how access to the countryside is being developed through the Cumbria and Lakes Local Access Forum, introduced as part of the Countryside and Rights of Way Act 2000.

-The primary role of the Cumbria Local Access Forum is to provide advice to Cumbria County Council and to Natural England on how to make the countryside more accessible and enjoyable for open-air recreation, in ways which address social, economic and environmental interests.
+The primary role of the Cumbria and Lakes Local Access Forum is to provide advice to Cumbria County Council and to Natural England on how to make the countryside more accessible and enjoyable for open-air recreation, in ways which address social, economic and environmental interests.
 The Forum encourages and assists access provision.

 It gives advice on four main topics: